TRT Clinic in Edmonton - Same Day

 - Comorbidities reviewed -- Untreated obstructive sleep apnea, hematocrit above 50%, prostate cancer, severe heart failure, and active fertility plans are contraindications or require specialist co-management.

 - BMI and metabolic health -- Obesity often suppresses testosterone; weight loss alone may restore levels in some men.
-Your physician may recommend lifestyle interventions before TRT.
+Your doctor may recommend lifestyle interventions before TRT.

 The Virtual TRT Consultation Process